bitsii/beEmb/README.md

 ### Get the Hardware

 * Some pre-built devices are supported, including the [Athom Plug V2 US](https://www.athom.tech/blank-1/tasmota-us-plug-v2)
-* Bennt Embedded should also work with most any Esp8266 development board.
+* Brace Embedded should also work with most any Esp8266 development board.
 2MB flash is recommended, though 1MB should work without OTA.
 * If your board has built in LED's you want to use make sure you know the GPIO/pin numbers for your configuration.
 * Of course, many folks will be wiring up their own solution for hobby use - pick good GPIOs for your board, connect things up, and make a note of the pin numbers.
 * If you are building a product and using the firmware on it, you should be able to follow the configuration spec below to prep your build for your product.